EricHughesABC/simpleNMRtools/docs/source/simplePREDICT/simplePREDICT.rst

 2. Carbon Prediction software to use.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this part of the dialog the user has three options on how the simplePREDICT tool calculates the carbon ppm values.
+In this part of the dialog the user has two options on how the simplePREDICT tool calculates the carbon ppm values.

 The first option is to use the prediction tool from MNOVA if the user has a license.

-The second option can be used if the user has manually assigned the data already using the manual or semi-automatic tools from MNOVA.

-The third option uses the NMRSHIFTDB hose code to predict the chemical shifts.
+The second option uses the NMRSHIFTDB hose code to predict the chemical shifts.
 This code is free to use, but the predictions are generally less accurate than those from the Mnova software.